 Net cash provided by operations is primarily affected by the overall profitability of our contracts, our ability to invoice and collect cash from clients in a timely manner, our ability to manage our vendor payments and the timing of cash paid for income taxes.
 Continued uncertainty in global economic conditions may also affect our business as customers and suppliers may decide to downsize, defer, or cancel contracts, which could negatively affect the operating cash flows.
-Net cash provided by operations was \$51.0 million in the three months ended June 30, 2019 compared to \$27.0 million net cash used in operations in the prior year period.
-The increase in operating cash flows was primarily due to collection of our revenue and net income growth.
+Net cash provided by operations was \$140.4 million in the three months ended June 30, 2020 compared to \$51.0 million in the prior year period, or a 175.4% increase.
+The increase in operating cash flows was primarily due to effective working capital management driven by strong cash collections of our revenue and effective management of vendor payables.
+Net income growth, including lower interest expense, also contributed to the increase in operating cash.